GeoDirectory/supreme-directory/readme.txt

 == Changelog ==

+= 2.0.0.10 =
+* Click on Write a review link don't scroll to review form - FIXED

 = 2.0.0.9 =
 * Hook added to modify archive map shortcode - CHANGED
 * Marker cluster not working on archive map - FIXED